 - Move the person to shaded/cool area to decrease body temperature

-- Monitor vital signs to ensure the person does not progress into another condition
+- Monitor vital signs to ensure the person does not also acquire another medical condition

-- Elevate legs to promote venous return to the core
+- Elevate legs to promote blood returning to the heart

 An athlete may return to play once his/her symptoms have resolved and any other medical conditions have been ruled out.
 The athlete should to rehydrate as necessary and seek medical clearance before returning to practice.